dannywillems/dannywillems/README.md

 Hi!
 I am Danny Willems.
 I try to use my developer and mathematician skills to build softwares, libraries and companies to reach a better society according to my values.
-My values include, but are not restricted to, privacy, egalitarianism, (effective) altruism and more recently veganism.
+My values include, but are not restricted to, privacy, egalitarianism and more recently veganism.
 When possible, my work is released publicly in open-source and for free.

 I spend most of my time trying to provide a better Internet for everyone.
 With this mission in mind, I co-founded [LeakIX](https://leakix.net) with [Gregory Boddin](https://github.com/gboddin/) and we aim to be the Internet red team.